IoW Battery Test: Amazfit Cheetah 2 Ultra Hits 55hr Projection

 Battery Life Test

-Let’s start with the one to beat: the Forerunner 970, rated at an estimated 31 hours (claimed 26 hours, GPS-only).
+Let’s start with the one to beat: the Forerunner 970, rated at an estimated 31 hours (specified as 26 hours, GPS-only).
 I had incorrectly set it to GPS-only mode, which could actually save battery, but to counter that the watch is a year old with plenty of use on it, so the battery will have degraded.
 It was paired to a Assioma PRO RS power meter (Rating: Excellent) and heart rate strap, with brightness set to MAX, AOD on, timeout at 15 seconds, and wake-on-gesture enabled.
 A new display behaviour introduced a few months ago dims the screen when you try to look at it — which it shouldn’t.

 There was some slight oddness here.
 The chart shows the finishing battery at roughly 80% (recorded precisely as 80.46%), yet the on-screen widget, photographed at exactly the same moment, reads 78%.
 A 2% discrepancy — odd, but not alarming.